-Alaska's Mechanics and Related Employees are represented by the Aircraft Mechanics Fraternal Association (AMFA) pursuant to certification in NMB Case No. R-6572.
-Alaska Airlines, 25 NMB 318 (1998).
+Alaska's Mechanics and Related Employees are represented by the Aircraft Mechanics Fraternal Association (AMFA) Alaska Airlines, 25 NMB 318 (1998) (R-6572).
 The CBA currently in effect between Alaska and AMFA has an amendable date of October 17, 2028.
 The IAM is the collective bargaining representative of the pre-merger Hawaiian Mechanics and Related Employees pursuant to certification in NMB Case No. R-2401.
 The CBA currently in effect between Hawaiian and IAM has an amendable date of February 15, 2027.
+On May 14, 2025, AMFA filed an application requesting the Board investigate whether the Combined Carrier is operating as a single transportation system for the craft or class of Mechanics and Related Employees (NMB File No. CR-7265).